sunnycs121/org.civicoop.civirules/docs/basic-example-immediate-processing.md

 ## Setting up the basic CiviRule

 So I now set up a CiviRule to make sure that an email is sent automatically every time a new contact is added AND the contact is added to the group Regular Donors.
-First step is to acces the CiviRules menu.
+First step is to access the CiviRules menu.

 If you install the extension the menu item will be added to the Administer menu in CiviCRM: